bsj8/Computer-Science-Work/README.md

 # Computer-Science-Work
-This repository contains most of the computer science work I have done at University
+This repository contains some of the computer science work I have done at University